Arthur Hoffmann (resistance fighter): Arrest, trial, and death

 In 1944, Hoffmann was once again arrested, along with his family on 19 July.
 The proceedings against him before the Second Senate of the Volksgerichtshof on 22 and 23 November ended with a conviction for undermining the fighting forces (Wehrkraftzersetzung), conspiracy to commit high treason, and furthering the enemy's cause (Feindbegünstigung), along with the attendant death sentence.
 Alfred Frank, Karl Jungbluth, Georg Schwarz and William Zipperer were tried along with Hoffmann.
-On 12 January 1945, the sentence was carried out in the execution yard at Münchner Platz in Leipzig.
+On 12 January 1945, the sentence was carried out in the execution yard at Münchner Platz in Dresden.

 Honours

 Since 1 August 1945, a main street in Leipzig leading from Bayrischer Platz to Connewitz has borne the name Arthur-Hoffmann-Straße (its former name is Bayrische Straße).
 Arthur Hoffmann and his family lived there.

 Until 1992, the Third Polytechnic Secondary School (3.
 Polytechnische Oberschule) in Leipzig (Bernhard-Göring-Straße 107) bore the name Arthur-Hoffmann-Oberschule.